David Berkowitz: Music

 Todd Rundgren mentioned the Son of Sam on his song "Bag Lady" from his 1978 album Hermit of Mink Hollow.
 Billy Joel mentioned these events in the opening line of his song "Close to the Borderline" on his 1980 album Glass Houses.
+Hall & Oates referenced Berkowitz on their 1980 song "Diddy Doo Wop (I Hear the Voices)".
 Guitarist Scott Putesky used the stage name "Daisy Berkowitz" while playing with Marilyn Manson in the 1990s, and the band's song "Son of Man" conspicuously describes Berkowitz.
 Several other rock musicians established a full ensemble named Son of Sam during 2000.
-Shinedown included a song named Son of Sam on their 2008 album The Sound of Madness.
+Shinedown included a song called "Son of Sam" on their 2008 album The Sound of Madness.
 A cartoon composite of Berkowitz and the breakfast cereal icon Toucan Sam was featured in Green Jellÿ's comedy-rock video Cereal Killer (1992) by the name of "Toucan Son of Sam," but it was later removed under threat of a copyright lawsuit by the Kellogg Company.
+In 2016, rapper Lucki released an EP named Son of Sam, which featured a cover taken from the final page of Berkowitz's first letter.